linzhi2013/find_longest_transcripts/README.md

 # How it works?

-The FASTA header must have `[gene=XXX]` tag.
+The FASTA header must have a `[gene=XXX]` tag.
 The sequences with the same gene tag are regarded as the same gene.